TroyWilliams3687/documentos/en/documents/toml_configuration.md

 ## Misc - Section

-The `default.tz` value is a MANDATORY value allowing you to control the timezone used for any date/time output.
+The `default_timezone` value is a MANDATORY value allowing you to control the timezone used for any date/time output.

-- `default.tz`
+- `default_timezone`
     - MANDATORY
     - The timezone name that will be applied to various date/time calculations during the build process.
     - Any valid IANA timezone name is valid.